 - Floating optical system can focus down to life-size 1:1 magnification

 - Silent and powerful ring-type ultra-sonic monitor (USM) for autofocusing

 Best 35mm option: Nikon AF-S DX NIKKOR 35mm f/1.8

 An affordable f-mount, this is a great step up for beginners growing out of their kit lenses.
 Nevermind the fact that it’s marketed for ‘non-pros’ – the Nikon AF-S DX 35mm f/1.8 lens is nothing to sneeze at.
 In particular, it does incredibly well in lo light scenarios.
 It may be a bit small, but it’s easy enough to count on this NIKKOR to get the job done.

-This lens is notorious for “second guessing” its auto focus abilities.
-Often times, it will choose a strange, less than ideal spot to focus on.
-In some situations it works very slowly, and occasionally will not be able to identify a focal point at all.
-Though the majority of the 35mm's complaints revolve around focusing issues, it's also known to capture some chromatic abberations.
+This lens is notorious for “second-guessing” its autofocus abilities.
+Oftentimes, it will choose a strange, less than ideal spot to focus on.
+In some situations, it works very slowly, and occasionally will not be able to identify a focal point at all.
+Though the majority of the 35mm’s complaints revolve around focusing issues, it’s also known to capture some chromatic aberrations.

 Though the Nikon AF-S DX Micro 40mm may not seem like a big jump from the 35mm mentioned above, it differs in a few ways.
 Most significantly, it offers sharper shots and allows users the freedom to get physically closer to subjects than its 35mm sibling.
 No matter how slice it, it’s an affordable prime lens that virtually any photographer can put to work.

 Like Canon, Nikon does not offer a fixed focal length lens specifically designed for cropped sensors.
 So, while the 40mm is slightly more expensive than Nikon’s 35mm, it offers a lot of the same capabilities.
 Much like the 35mm, the 40mm experiences some difficulties with auto-focusing.